 For the purpose of these charter questions, the CCWG has mainly focused on two possible mechanisms for the allocation of funds.
 In the first mechanism (mechanism A), a new ICANN Proceeds Department is created as part of ICANN Org dedicated to evaluate proposals and to grant applications.
 Under mechanism A, the new ICANN Proceeds Department would be the entity conducting all work associated with the different phases of the grantmaking cycle.

 Mechanism B envisions a new ICANN Proceeds Department within ICANN Org working in collaboration with an existing charitable organization(s).
 As discussed in the response to charter question 1, there are different possible methods of dividing responsibilities between these two entities under mechanism B, and the CCWG is not recommending one specific implementation at this time.
 Regardless of the way that tasks are divided, ICANN will maintain an oversight role and ultimate responsibility in all key activities, related to ICANNs obligations stemming from its mission and the bylaw.

+Add back in the reference that some support to further exploring a separate and independent, but accountable not for profit foundation/entity, e.g. Mechanism C, may still be explored further.

+All mechanisms will require extensive further examination for feasibility, after the Public Comment Period.

 Safeguards and Governance